IkboljonMe/short-url/README.md

 # Short URL

 This projects helps you shorten long url to short.
+Now project link itself is long as I use free domain😁, but later I will invest it(I mean new domain, better server and etc).
+[Link to the project](https://beamish-valkyrie-00af98.netlify.app/)

 ## Table of Contents